raveious/delay-tolerant-network/README.md

-# Delay Tolerant Network Implementation for Telos using TinyOS
+# Delay Tolerant Network Implementation using TinyOS

 ## Purpose

 Exploration in the area of a delay tolerant network of wireless sensor nodes.
-Starting with an initial implimentation of the a [spray and wait][1] routing protocol.
+Starting with an initial implimentation of the a [spray and wait][1] routing protocol on the [TelosB][3].

 Afterwards, reasearch and optimation for a smaller network of Wireless Sensor Nodes.